AdobeDocs/campaign-classic.en/help/platform/using/privacy-and-recommendations.md

 ### Message tracking {#message-tracking}

-Adobe Campaign lets you track the emails sent and the behavior of your delivery recipients: opening, clicks on links, unsubscription, etc. For more on this, see [About message tracking](../../delivery/using/about-message-tracking.md).
+Adobe Campaign lets you track the emails sent and the behavior of your delivery recipients: opening, clicks on links, unsubscriptions, etc. For more on this, see [About message tracking](../../delivery/using/about-message-tracking.md).

 To do this, add [tracked links](../../delivery/using/how-to-configure-tracked-links.md) to your messages in order to measure the impact of your delivery and recipient behavior in the [Tracking](../../delivery/using/monitoring-a-delivery.md#tracking-logs) tab of the delivery dashboard.
 Tracking data is interpreted in the [Tracking indicators](../../reporting/using/delivery-reports.md#tracking-indicators) report.